dequelabs/foreign-keycloak-wrapper/README.md

+LOOKING FOR NEW OWNER OF THIS REPO -- SEE [ISSUE #2](https://github.com/schne324/foreign-keycloak-wrapper/issues/2)

 # Keycloak Single Sign-On Foreign Data Wrapper

 [Keycloak](https://www.keycloak.org) is an open-source single sign-on and identity management provider.
 This foreign data wrapper allows PostgreSQL databases to federate Keycloak realms as foreign tables in order to query user information alongside application data.